 10. Vocal Doubler by iZotope

 iZotope has several free VST plugins.
 Another excellent freebie from the plugin company is Vocal Doubler, featuring iZotope’s fantastic and gorgeous interactive UI.
 Vocal Doubler is an intuitive and simple tool to achieve a natural-sounding doubled vocal effect.
-It’s meant to add a new level of richness and depth on vocals, but also works as an effect on non-vocal sounds.
+It’s meant to add a new level of richness and depth to vocals, but also works as an effect on non-vocal sounds.

 If you are familiar with vintage synths, then the look of TAL-Chorus-LX will instantly spark a connection.
 This tiny, free VST recreates the chorus from the legendary Roland Juno-60.
 While you don’t get the noise and hiss of an original analog source, it does reproduce the distinctive characteristics of the Juno-60 chorus.
-No presets needed here, just hit the buttons and play with the knobs.
+No presets are needed here, just hit the buttons and play with the knobs.

 12. Snap Heap by Kilo Hearts

-When you’re in the creative flow, you don’t want to get to encumbered with the technicalities of complicated tasks.
+When you’re in the creative flow, you don’t want to get encumbered with the technicalities of complicated tasks.
 Snap Heap allows you to manage long FX chains in tidy ways.
 It can also add some additional depth to sound design tasks when the onboard FX of a VST falls short.
 This goes a long way in crafting an original signature sound, fast.

-13. SIGNAL Free VST by Output
+13. Signal Free VST by Output